DevExpress/dotnet-eud/interface-elements-for-desktop/articles/pdf-viewer/file-attachment.md

 ## Open an Attachment

-To open a file attachment for viewing, you need an application which supports the corresponding file format to be installed in your computer.
-To view an attachment, do one of the following.
+To open certain file attachments, you need an application that can read the corresponding file format.
+To view an attachment, do one of the following:

 * double click the attached file;